TRACKING SUSTAINABILITY IN ARCHITECTURE

 better world,” wrote the Preservation Institute's Charles Siegel.
 “Today, this technological optimism has faded, so our avant-gardist architects strain to create novel high-tech forms but have no social ideal to give these forms meaning.”“Modern architects of the early and mid-twentieth century were politically idealistic and their architecture expressed their faith that modernization and progress would bring a Critics of the postmodern direction felt the modern movement should never have been aborted because the modern thought process would have embraced and addressed ecological problems head on.
 Instead, the word style came into being, a temporary pleasing of the eye as opposed to a permanent solution to real problems.

 The new style makers informed us of the value of a “decorated shed” in Learning from Las Vegas, a book written in 1972 by Robert Venturi, Denise Scott Brown, and Steven Izenour analyzing the buildings of the Vegas strip.
-Translated into 18 languages, the book had a huge impact on the emergence of postmodernism.
+Translated into 18 languages, the book had a huge impact on the emergence of postmodernism.“Most of the intellectuals of the time—Eisenman, Pelli, and Tigerman—gave very short shrift to the entire ecological movement, yet these were the people giving the lectures and setting the tones for design,” Nielsen remembers.

 That’s not to say that ecological pursuits were inaccessible, according to internationally recognized modern architect and urban planner, Ray Kappe, who co-founded SCI-Arc in 1972 in Santa Monica along with a group of other faculty and students from the Department of Architecture at California State Polytechnic University, Pomona.
 Serving as the school’s first director until 1987, Kappe envisioned a more experimental perspective, conceiving “a college without walls.”